Fairmoney

 | Reapplying after rejection | Wait 15 days before submitting a new request |

-For repayments, FairMoney may collect due amounts through an automatic debit mandate tied to the repayment method you approved when accepting the loan terms.
-The ability to debit depends on the authorization you granted, and failed debits can lead to follow-up repayment attempts and the need to settle manually through the platform’s repayment options.
+For repayments, FairMoney may collect due amounts through an automatic debit mandate based on the repayment method you selected when accepting the loan terms.
+Whether debiting succeeds depends on the authorization you provided.
+If a debit fails, the platform may attempt follow-ups and you may need to settle the balance using the repayment options available inside the app.

 Rates, Fees, and Total Cost